 The process is called Short Tandem Repeat (STR) profiling.
 STR profiling is a very sensitive DNA testing procedure that was originally developed for forensic analysis.
 DNA is extracted from the sample and a special enzyme is used to copy the genetic code at the relevant regions in the DNA.
-At Cellmark an STR profile is the result of, at minimum, 22 separate DNA tests.
+At Cellmark an STR profile in a relationship testing case is the result of a minimum of 22 separate DNA tests.

 Cellmark delivers a next working day DNA Relationship testing service - as standard - across our range of tests - including immigration and sibling cases.
 If your samples reach us by 10am we can get the test report to you by the end of the next working day!

 Completing our online registration form will only take a few minutes, however you will still need to make an appointment to have your DNA sample taken.

 When a mother, child and possible father are tested Cellmark's results will either show he is not the father or normally provide proof of paternity with a confidence level of at least 99.99% and usually greater than 99.9999%.
 Including a sample from the child’s mother is always recommended to ensure the most conclusive result.